profsmith89/ctps/_sources/chap01.md

 You can put any expression that evaluates to a `bool` between the `if` and the colon (`:`).
 Only if this expression is `True` will the indented statements after the if-statement be executed.
 We'll see other comparison operators and other forms of Python's if-statement in later problems.

+## Indentation

-**Indentation.** Indentation, or the whitespace at the start of each line in a script, holds meaning in Python.
+Indentation, or the whitespace at the start of each line in a script, holds meaning in Python.
 This shouldn't be a completely strange concept for we use whitespace in our writing to, for example, indicate the start of a new paragraph.

 Other programming languages use explicit symbols to group statements together.
 The difference is more taste than anything, but Python believes that indentation without any extra special symbols makes scripts easier to read and understand.

+## Spaces, not tabs

-**Spaces, not tabs.** We will talk more about indentation, but know that it matters to the way that the Python interpreter understands your script.
+We will talk more about indentation, but know that it matters to the way that the Python interpreter understands your script.
 If you want to avoid problems, use spaces, not tabs, when indenting your Python statements.
 A tab is a special character, like the newline character, and you will want to set your IDE to convert tabs into spaces.

 Furthermore, in Python, all the statements you want grouped together should be indented *by the same amount*.
 If they are not, you will have problems.